oVirt/ovirt-site/source/feature/detailedquota.html.md

     * removing a user from the list of users permitted to use the quota

-All the above will not cause a violation.
-However, no one will be able to consume more resources from the quota.
-Even when resources are released to follow the Quota limitation, no user will be able to exceed the Quota resources again.
+All the above will not cause a resource deallocation.
+However, users will not be able to exceed the Quota limitations again after the resources are released.

-Also, if a user was removed from a list of permitted user it also won't cause a violation.
+Also, if a user was removed from the list of permitted users it won't result in an immediate interruptive action.
 However, that user won't be able to use this quota again, unless permitted to.

 #### User Experience